Kieren Perkins: Awards

 Perkins was named 1992 Young Australian of the Year.

 Also named an Australian Living Treasure, he was inducted into the Sport Australia Hall of Fame in 2002.
 In 2009 Perkins was inducted into the Queensland Sport Hall of Fame.
 Also in 2009 as part of the Q150 celebrations, Kieren Perkins was announced as one of the Q150 Icons of Queensland for his role as a "sports legend".

 Perkins was awarded an honorary degree by the University of Queensland.

-Post swimming career
+Post-swimming career

-Since his retirement, he has occasionally worked in the broadcast media.
+Since his retirement, he claims to have not even recreationally swum due to a bad back.
+Professionally, he has occasionally worked in the broadcast media.
 He joined National Australia Bank in 2009.
 Perkins was part of the team that conducted a review of the Australian swimming team at the 2012 Olympics.

 In November 2020, Perkins was appointed as President of Swimming Australia.

 He was a director of the Starlight Foundation.

 On 17 December 2021, Perkins was named the new CEO of the Australian Sports Commission and the Australian Institute of Sport.
+Perkins is an outspoken critic of the so-called "Enhanced Games", an Olympic-style sports competition that would permit doping, saying in March 2024 at a SportNXT conference in Melbourne: "Someone will die if we allow that sort of environment to continue to foster and flourish."

 Personal life

-Perkins married in 1997 and has three children, Harry, Georgia and Charlie, with ex-wife Symantha.
-In June 2012 Perkins announced he and Symantha had separated.
+Perkins married in 1997 and has three children with ex-wife Symantha.
+In June 2012, Perkins announced that he and Symantha had separated.
 In October 2014, Perkins married Karen Davis in Positano, Italy.